 Degree seeking students must complete all requirements of a major field of study, including all correlative requirements such as a minor, concentration, or track.
 Admission to the university does not guarantee admission to a specific degree program.
 Therefore, students must submit the online “Declaration of Major” form to request admission to a degree program.

 Students who enter the university as first-time freshmen are required to declare a major in the second semester of their freshman year if they meet the admission requirements of their intended major.
 Transfer students must declare a major in their first semester of enrollment.
 If the department chair accepts a student into a degree program, the department chair will assign an advisor to the student.
 If students select a major and do not meet the admission requirements for the major, the department may recommend a pre-major category.
 The department must notify the student of the pre-major and the requirements to be accepted into the major.

 A student wishing to change his or her major after officially declaring a major should recognize that the hours completed for the initial major may not be applicable to the new major, which may delay the student's progress toward graduation.
-Hence, students should take advantage of the educational guidance offered by advisors, administrative officers, the catalog, and the What-if Analysis in CAPP (Curriculum Advising and Program Planning), the online degree audit program, before changing majors.
+Hence, students should take advantage of the educational guidance offered by advisors, administrative officers, the catalog, and the online degree evaluation program, before changing majors.
 To change a major the student must complete the online change of major form.
 The chair of the department of the new major will assign the student an advisor.

 All degree-seeking students are required to declare a major prior to earning 60 credit hours.
 Students with no officially declared major and 60 or more credit hours will be blocked from registering for classes.

 Special-visiting students must change their status to degree-seeking before submitting the declaration of major form.